 Couscous is part of the pasta family.
 Its close to spaghetti than rice which means that you cook it in the same way.
 Couscous cooks much faster than pasta with very little effort.
 Just add hot water to it and you are good to go.

 Moroccan couscous is the tiniest of them all!
 The grain is ground really finely so that it absorbs the most liquid.
 That’s what I used in this Couscous salad recipe and it was perfect because it doesn’t get soggy or dry up quickly.
 If you prefer a healthier option, they also come in the (affiliate link) whole wheat variety

 Israeli couscous, also known as pearl couscous is slight bigger than than the Moroccan couscous.
 They look like tiny pearls which is why they have that name.
 They are often used in salad recipes and served as a side of many meat dishes.
 My favorite recipe using pearl couscous is my Mediterranean cous cous salad and my edamame cous cous salad.

 Lebanese couscous is slightly coarse in texture and the largest of the three types.
 It can almost be confused with the chick pea because they look similar.
 Lebanese couscous adds amazing texture to any recipe you add it into because they are very hearty and filling.

-See the full video below or the Facebook version of this video can be seen on my Facebook page
+See the full video below of my couscous salad or the Facebook version of this video can be seen on my Facebook page